nf-core/sarek/docs/CONTAINERS.md

   - [snpeffgrch38](#snpeffgrch38-)
   - [vepgrch38](#vepgrch38-)

-Additional containers need to be downloaded somatic variant calling with ASCAT:
+Additional containers need to be downloaded for somatic variant calling with ASCAT:
   - [r-base](#r-base-)
   - [runallelecount](#runallelecount-)